seffignoz/icloudcleanup/README.md

 # Usage

-Install TamperMonkey, and then install the icloudcleaner.js there.
+Install TamperMonkey, and then install the icloudcleanup.js as a user script.